AstroNvim/docs/docs/Configuration/autocmds.md

   directory.

-- `AstroLspSetup`: AstroNvim has a lot of internal tooling surrounding setting up handlers for the interal LSP mechanisms. `AstroLspSetup` is triggered when we have finished setting up these handlers and configuring `lspconfig`.
+- `AstroLspSetup`: AstroNvim has a lot of internal tooling surrounding setting up handlers for the internal LSP mechanisms. `AstroLspSetup` is triggered when we have finished setting up these handlers and configuring `lspconfig`.

 - `AstroMasonUpdateCompleted`: AstroNvim provides a custom command for easily